jahlen/hugo-azure-static-webapp/app/themes/hugo-clarity/README.md

 ### Images

+#### Organizing page resources

+By default, Hugo Clarity assumes that page resources -- images and other assets -- are stored in the `static` folder.
+Alternatively, you can opt-in to using [Hugo Page Bundles](https://gohugo.io/content-management/page-bundles/) by setting the `usePageBundles` option to `true` in your site parameters.
+Using this method, you keep a post's assets in the same directory as the post itself.

+If you have an existing site that is not using Page Bundles but would like to start with new posts, `usePageBundles` can be overridden at the post level as well in the front matter.
+If it is not set in the post, it will default to the site's parameter.

+#### Support for modern image formats

+If you reference an image such as `sample.jpg` in your post, Hugo Clarity will check to see if the same image (based on filename) exists in the modern formats of [WebP](https://en.wikipedia.org/wiki/WebP), [AVIF](https://en.wikipedia.org/wiki/AV1#AV1_Image_File_Format_(AVIF)) or [JXL](https://en.wikipedia.org/wiki/JPEG_XL).
+If it does, these will be presented to browsers as alternative options.
+Browsers that can support these formats will load them, while browsers that do not will fall-back to the default image.

+This process works for images with the file extensions `jpg`, `jpeg`, `png`, and `gif`.

+Note that this does not *create* the other versions of the image for you, it simply checks to see if they exist.
+You may want to automate this process in your site build; [here is one example](https://github.com/rootwork/bash-scripts/blob/main/images/modimg.sh).

 #### Image figure captions

-You have the option of adding captions to images in blog posts and automatically prepending a desired string such as "Figure N" to the alt text.
+You have the option of adding captions to images in blog posts and automatically prepending a desired string such as "Figure N" to the caption text.
 This is controlled via two global settings.

-`figurePositionLabel` is a string which will be prepended to any alt text of an article image.
+`figurePositionLabel` is a string which will be prepended to any caption text of an article image.
 By default, this is set to "Figure."
 And `figurePositionShow` controls, globally, whether to show this label.
-It does not affect whether to show the image alt text, only the prefix figure caption.
+It does not affect whether to show the image's alt or title text, only the prefix figure caption.
 For more granular control, `figurePositionShow` can be overridden at the article level if desired.

 The number will be automatically calculated and assigned after the `figurePositionLabel` text starting from the top of the article and counting down.
 Featured images will be excluded from this figuration.